-A world man should also be used for shildren to point out where they were been where they A world map should also be used for children to point out where they were born, where they have been on holiday, where their mothers/fathers/grandparents/cousins are from, what countries are important to them and why.
-Countries are important to them and wify.
+A world map should also be used for children to point out where they were born, where they have been on holiday, where their mothers/fathers/grandparents/cousins are from, what countries are important to them and why.

 A discussion should then be opened about how people from different places are similar to one another and how they are different.
 As always, a focus on the importance of being kind and respectful of other's differences and similarities should be reinforced.